vrsreeganesh/MatlabxCUDA/_sources/Chapters/Sections/ImageDecimation.md

 # Decimation

-Image decimation is a technique in Digital Image Processing where the size of a digital image is reduced while maintaing as much information as possible.
+Image decimation is a technique in Digital Image Processing where the size of a digital image is reduced while maintaing the appearance.
 This is different from downsampling where the samples in between are simply tossed out.
 In decimation, the image is processed before downsampling.
 This additional step is called anti-aliasing.
 Without this step, high-frequency information in the image could cause aliasing, where different signals become indistinguishable, leading to artifacts in the decimated image.
 The anti-aliasing filter is typically a low-pass filter that smooths the image by reducing high-frequency components.

 Mathematically, decimation is a two step process